-The right outfit can make you feel amazing!
+The right outfit can make you feel amazing, that goes for before and after breast implants!

-Finding clothes to flatter your new curves is super fun.
+Finding clothes to flatter your breast implants is super fun.
 But it can also a case of fashion or frump!

-Dressing bigger breasts can be hard.
-Especially so if you’ve never had to before.
+Dressing bigger breasts can be hard—especially if you’ve never had to before.

 When you’ve got your new curves you may find you have to put more thought into what you're wearing.